jdmonin/JSettlers2/doc/Database.md

 #### If SQLite gives "Operation not permitted" error at startup

-Recent sqlite versions extract and use a native shared library.
+Recent sqlite-jdbc versions extract and use a native shared library.
 On Linux and possibly other OSes, this can trigger a security feature if the library is extracted to default directory `/tmp` and that directory's mount point has the `noexec` flag: